GameTimeline

 GBCPinballGen 1 era

+Pokémon Pinball (1999).
 Pinball tables with catch mechanics—Red and Blue table themes.
+It marks the GBC ship window for this chapter.

 Overview